BASIC ELEPHANT FACTS

 There Are 3 Species of Elephants

-An African elephant can grow to 30 ft.
+An African Savanna elephant can grow to 30 ft.
 (9 meters) from trunk to tail, weigh more than 13,000 lbs.
 (6 tons/5,442 kilograms) and stand as tall as 12 ft.
 (4 meters) at the shoulder.
-The African elephant is classified as Threatened.
+The African Savanna elephant is classified as an Endangered Species.

 Smaller than the African Savanna elephant, the Forest elephant weighs around 5,950 lbs (2.7 tons/2,743 kilograms) and stands up to 8.2 ft.
 (2.5 meters) at the shoulder.
-The African Forest elephant is classified as Threatened.
+The African Forest elephant is classified as an Endangered Species.

 African elephants (both species) live in the wild on much of the African continent south of the Sahara.